All Episodes

 I heard about that, and that was a very classy move on your part.

-Thank you, sir.
+Thank you, sir, very much.

 I appreciate that.

-And uh before you say anything, I think Newt won the debate from what I saw of it last night.
+And before you say anything, I think Newt won the debate from what I saw of it last night.

 He seemed more confident than anybody else.

-Yeah, well, you know, I thr um in a lot of post-debate analysis and in comments that my friends made to me.
+Yeah, well, you know, in a lot of post-debate analysis and in comments that my friends made to me, a lot of people thought Santorum actually was the best on stage last night.

 A lot of people told me they thought Santorum won in a lot of ways, had a much better night.

-It's clearly his best night, clearly his best debate so far.
+Clearly his best debate so far.

 You'd agree with that.